Laboratory for Analytical Chemistry

 Fluorescent / Luminescent Functional Dyes

 Fluorescent, chemiluminescent and bioluminescent organic functional dyes are widely used molecular tools in (bio)analytical chemistry.
-Our research work in this field is particularly focused on the development of new intensely emitting dyes and on the extension of the available wavelength range into the near-infrared (NIR) region.
+Our research work in this field is particularly focused on the development of dyes emitting light in response to pH or biological substances and on the extension of the available wavelength range into the near-infrared (NIR) region.

-In order to expand the applicability of chemiluminescent dyes, a BODIPY fluorophore has been directly linked to a chemiluminescent subunit, resulting in enhanced luminescence at longer wavelength compared to the parent compound.
+In order to expand the applicability of bioluminescent dyes, a D-luciferin derived from firefly has been directly linked to an allyl group, resulting in enhanced luminescence at longer wavelength compared to the parent compound.

 Other examples

-Other developments of functional dyes include a variety of fluoroionophores for optical chemical sensors as well as solvatochromic fluorescent probes, among others.
+Other developments of functional dyes include a variety of fluorophores responding to pH for chemical sensors and stable bioluminescent substrates for long-term imaging, among others.

 For specific information, please refer to our list of publications.